pimterry/loglevel/README.md

 * `log.on(method, fn)` and `log.off(method, [fn])` methods.

-  These create or remove event listeners for logging methods. e.g. `log.on('error', function() { sendToServer(arguments) })`
+  These create or remove event listeners for logging methods.
+  WARNING: Calling these methods will cause logging to happen in a wrapped fashion.
+  This will lead to gross logs in the console, but is necessary to intercept. e.g. `log.on('error', function() { sendToServer(arguments) })`